masiuchi/movabletype/plugins/Markdown/Readme.txt

 Version 1.5.1 - Fri 12 Mar 2004

-SmartyPants is a free web publishing plug-in for Movable Type, Blosxom, and BBEdit that easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.
+SmartyPants is a free web publishing plug-in for MT, Blosxom, and BBEdit that easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.
 SmartyPants can also be invoked as a standalone Perl script.